Prism Scan

 If GDPR applies to you, you may have rights to request access, correction, deletion, restriction, portability, or objection to the processing of your personal data.
 Where processing is based on consent, you may withdraw consent at any time without affecting earlier lawful processing.

-Because Prism does not use accounts, Prism Scan may need enough information to identify the relevant contact message, report, or backend record before acting on a request.
+You can request deletion of your account and subscription data by contacting us or using available in-app account deletion controls.
+For accountless data, Prism Scan may need enough information to identify the relevant contact message, report, product submission, device record, or backend record before acting on a request.

 You also have the right to lodge a complaint with a supervisory authority.
 In Ireland, the relevant authority is the Data Protection Commission.